-Example 2:
+Example 2: U Derivative Status

-The original expiration date for Alex's U-2 I-94 was November 1, 2021.
-The "received date" on Alex's AOS Form I-797C is August 1, 2021.
+The original expiration date for Alex's U-2 I-94 was November 1, 2023.
+The "received date" on Alex's AOS Form I-797C is August 1, 2023.
 Alex has not received his Category (C)(9) EAD card yet.
 Assume that Alex has an acceptable "List B" identity document.
-Before November 1, 2022, Alex may present the following to his employer: his "List B" identity document and both the original U-2 I-94 and his AOS Form I-797C as a "List C" document.
+Before November 1, 2024, Alex may present the following to his employer: his "List B" identity document and both the original U-2 I-94 and his AOS Form I-797C as a "List C" document.

-If Alex's employer refuses to accept these documents and instead demands an EAD card, Alex's counsel can write a letter to the employer that makes the arguments detailed in the Practice Tip on page 10 of this Practice Advisory.
+If Alex's employer refuses to accept these documents and instead demands an EAD card, Alex's counsel can write a letter to the employer, making the arguments detailed in the Practice Tip on page 10 of this Practice Advisory.